WEDNESDAY, 4 FEBRUARY 2015

 “Yes,” you admit.
 “That is so.”

 You explain that you are not stupid.
-You are aware of the benefits of having more money than what you need to buy food and pay for your life insurance and cover the telephone bill and so on, and to once a month go see a movie.
-“So I try to make more money, but again, it’s not my first priority.”
+You are aware of the benefits of having more money than what you need to buy necessities and pay for necessary things.
+“So I try to make a little more money, but again, it’s not my first priority.”

-“You don’t have children, do you?” the other person asks somewhat annoyed.
+“You don’t have children, do you?” the other person asks.

 “No,” you reply.
 “For that I will indeed need a lot more money.”